vsc-eco/vsc_nft_mgmt/readme.md

   "col": "123", // mandatory: target collection ID "name": "Silver Shield", // mandatory: name of the NFT "desc": "Limited edition silver shield", // optional: description stored only on genesis "bound": false, // optional: true = can be transferred only once from creator "meta": { // optional: metadata (applied to genesis to avoid redundancy)
     "rarity": "rare",
     "defense": "200"
   },
-  "editions": 10 // mandatory: total number of editions (> 0)
+  "editions": 10, // mandatory: total number of editions (> 0) max 100
+  "g": 10, // optional: genesis edition if the series should get extended

 }
 ```